-A bishop is worth 3 points and considered as the minor piece.
-Like rook, the bishop is also a long-range piece because it can cross the board in a single turn.
+A bishop is worth 3 points and is considered a minor piece.
+Like a rook, the bishop is also a long-range piece because it can cross the board in a single turn.

 A bishop moves in straight lines on the diagonals both forward and backward.
 In chess, each player has two bishops, one moves only on the light squares, and the other moves only on the dark squares.

 As you can see in the above image, the bishop on a light-colored square is only able to move on the light-colored squares along the diagonals.

 Whereas, the bishop on a dark-colored square can move only on the dark-colored squares along the diagonals.

 The bishop can move up to any number of squares along the diagonals as long as those squares are unoccupied.